aryadivy06/Online-garage/README.md

+<b>Description : </b>
-<b>Description <b>: Online Garage is a web platform where users can register and book vehicle services, and service providers can offer their services online.
+<i>Online Garage is a web platform where users can register and book vehicle services, and service providers can offer their services online.
-Built using HTML, CSS, and JavaScript, this project provides an easy and user-friendly interface for users and service providers.
+Built using HTML, CSS, and JavaScript, this project provides an easy and user-friendly interface for users and service providers.</i>